Archaeological Paths - Egypt Royal Tour With dr. Zahi Hawass, dr. Mostafa Waziri and a surprise VIP Guest.

 Day 1 – Arrival in Cairo

 When you arrive at Cairo International Airport, an Archaeological Paths’ representative greets you and helps you with visa and airport procedures.
-You are then transferred to a luxurious 5-star hotel in Giza that offers spectacular views of the pyramids.
+You are then transferred to a luxurious 5-star hotel in Giza.

-Day 2 – Saqqara / Memphis / Dahshur
+Day 2 – Saqqara / Special Access to the Tomb of Wahtye with Dr. Mostafa Waziri / Dahshur

-After lunch, you visit the ruins of Memphis, the ancient capital of Egypt, where you gaze up at a monumental 35-foot-tall statue of Ramses II carved from limestone.
-Then you head to Dahshur, home to the Bent and Red Pyramids, built for Pharaoh Snefru.
+After lunch, you head to Dahshur, home to the Bent and Red Pyramids, built for Pharaoh Snefru.
 These pyramids are among the oldest, largest and best preserved in Egypt.

 Day 3 – Private Entry to the Giza Plateau / Private Entry to the Great Pyramid / Special Access Between the Paws of the Great Sphinx with Dr. Zahi Hawass